labintsev/ladd-and-weights/paper_en.md

 ## Dataset description

-Training search and rescue operations were conducted to collect data.
+TTo collect necessary data we organized training search and rescue operations.
 A team of volunteers traveled to the area and were there in various poses.
 These poses corresponded to how the real missing people were found.
 We used clothes of different colors, as well as terrain with different numbers of trees:
 - a clear field;
-- a rare forest;
-- a sparse forest.
+- a rare forest.

 In total, 5 training sessions were conducted at 3 different seasons: spring, summer and winter.